Incel: Mental health

 "Involuntary celibacy" is not a medical or psychological condition.
 Some people who identify as incel have physical disabilities or psychological disorders such as depression, anxiety, autism, and body dysmorphic disorder.
-A 2022 study found that self-identified incels had higher rates of depression, anxiety, and formal mental diagnoses than the general population: 95% reported depression and 93% reported anxiety.
+A 2022 study found that self-identified incels reported higher rates of depression, anxiety, and formal mental diagnoses than the general population: 95% reported depression and 93% reported anxiety.
 38% had clinical diagnoses.

-Some visitors of incel forums attribute their inability to find a partner to physical or mental ailments, while some others attribute it to extreme introversion.
-Many incels engage in self-diagnosis of mental health issues, and members of incel communities often discourage posters who post about mental illness from seeing therapists or otherwise seeking treatment.
-Some incels with severe depression are also suicidal, and some members of incel communities encourage suicidal members to kill themselves, sometimes recommending they commit acts of mass violence before doing so.
+Some posters to incel forums attribute their inability to find a partner to physical or mental ailments, while some others attribute it to extreme introversion.
+Many of those identifying as incels engage in self-diagnosis of mental health issues.
+Members of incel communities often discourage posters who post about mental illness from seeing therapists or otherwise seeking treatment.
+Some members of incel communities with severe depression are also suicidal.
+Some members encourage suicidal members to kill themselves, sometimes recommending that they commit acts of mass violence before doing so.